We've developed a detailed new product-market fit framework for B2B founders

 No. We don’t think VCs predict the future — founders do.
 And we look to founders to teach us what’s next.
 We were fortunate to invest in Uber before the rise of the on-demand economy.
 We invested in Blue Apron before everyone jumped into food tech.
 But all of our companies have one thing in common — we met the founders when they were just starting out.

 Yes, our investments tend to cluster around enterprise, consumer, hardware, fintech and healthcare.
-We’ve also added a dedicated Infrastructure & AI/ML Investor to the team — based on the large and thriving healthcare community we’ve invested in and a focus on supporting founders who are building the latest data and dev tools.
+We’ve also added a dedicated Infrastructure & AI/ML Investor to the team, with a focus on supporting founders who are building the latest data and dev tools.

 But that’s not where our curiosity ends.
 If you’re building something different, we still want to hear from you and learn about the vision of the future you have in mind.